IuliiaTsyrul/SmawaTest/README.md

-Command to build project and execute tests: mvn clean install
+Command to build project and execute tests: mvn clean test